Replace plastic toiletries

 Our sunscreen is killing ocean corals.
 Yes, that’s right, regular sunscreens contain two harmful chemicals: oxybenzone and octinoxate.
 Coral reefs generate nearly 50% of the world’s oxygen, so taking care of them is extremely important.
 In 2019, Hawaii even completely banned these harmful sunscreens already!

-The good news is that there are now plenty of reef-safe and plastic-free alternatives.
+The good news is that there are plenty of reef-safe sunscreen alternatives.
 A couple of good options are:

 - Suntribe’s Reef Safe Zinc Sunscreen for the face (SPF 50) – Protects the coral and comes in a tin!

 - Suntribe’s All Natural Mineral Day Cream (SPF 20) – All natural ingredients and plastic-free packaging.
 Good for the ocean and your skin!